willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 The second biggest profit is for your current and future co-workers.
-Imagine being able to get a PhD student started without sending them on a multi-week Google odysee before even being asble to start and "check that against satellite data".
+Imagine being able to get a PhD student started without sending them on a multi-week Google odysee before even being able to start and "check that against satellite data".

+## What to do now?

+- [x] Have a mental framework for reproducibility.
+- [ ] Learn to use Git or any other version-control system.
+- [ ] Keep track of your data.
+- [ ] Script all your analyses.
+Avoid (undocumented) interactive work whenever possible.
+- [ ] Have a standard of numbering your versions.
+(Always forward.
+There should be no files called `.txt.old`!)

 ## Caveats and Todos